namKolorfuL/Lane_keeping_gps_navigation_car/README.md

             o The controller uses yaw angle passed from a script that runs the Pytorch model in realtime with video input from the Top camera of the vehicle.
             This will keep the vehicle running within the road lane. o The controller uses GPS/IMU data passed from the client to calculate the distance between the vehicle and the next waypoint AND estimate the steering angle.
             This will keep the vehicle running on the right, predifined GPS path.
-This will help the vehicle cross the intersection and drive along a designated GPS route.'''
+This will help the vehicle cross the intersection and drive along a designated GPS route.>

 ## Research Paper
 If you find this repo helpful for your work, consider citing our paper: